quinfer/quinnference_website/content/teaching/algorthmic trading and investment.md

 # How to get a top grade

-I am passionate about student development through mearning by growth rather than memory.
+I am passionate about student development.
+I use the latest knowledge transfer science to activate permanent changes in students' understanding.
+I achieve this through learning by growth rather than memory.
 This is especially important in maths, where modern nueroscience tells us that **everyone** has an innate ability to do well in math.
 In the below video, Professor Jo Boaler explains how to succeed in learning through growth.

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/126645788" width="640" height="360" frameborder="0" allowfullscreen></iframe>